Shopware HTTP Cache with Varnish XKey

 -p http_resp_size=64k

-HTTP status error 502 Bad Gateway
+HTTP Status Error 502 Bad Gateway

-Check FastCGI Proxy Buffers
+Checking FastCGI Proxy Buffers

 Check the corresponding Nginx error log file for the following error message: